nuxt/nuxt/docs/3.api/3.utils/preload-components.md

 Nuxt provides composables and utilities to give you fine-grained control over prefetching and preloading components.

-> Preloading components loads components that your page will need very soon, which you want to start loading early in rendering lifecycle.
-This ensures they are available earlier and are less likely to block the page's render, improving performance.
+> Preloading components loads components your page will need very soon, which you want to start early in the rendering lifecycle.
+That ensures they are available earlier and are less likely to block the page's render, improving performance.

-Use `preloadComponents` to manually preload individual components that have been registered globally in your Nuxt app.
-(By default Nuxt registers these as async components.)
+Use `preloadComponents` to manually preload individual components registered globally in your Nuxt app.
+(By default, Nuxt registers these as async components.)
 You must use the Pascal-cased version of the component name.

 ```js
 await preloadComponents('MyGlobalComponent')